 The university offers a competitive benefits package.
 Many of these benefits are provided at no cost to you.
 However, some plans require you to contribute financially in order to participate.

 The information in this handbook summarizes benefits available to regular employees at the time of its publication.
 Except as specifically noted or defined by contract provisions, this information also applies to researchers and employees in collective bargaining units.
-Detailed information about these plans is included in plan documents and brochures or is available through Benefits Administration website.
+Detailed information about these plans is included in plan documents and brochures or is available through the Benefits website.

 The university reserves the right to modify or discontinue its benefits program in whole or in part at any time.
 If there is any inconsistency or ambiguity between the terms of the individual certificates or group insurance contracts and this document, the terms of the contracts/certificates control.
 You should carefully review the benefit plan documents, including any restrictions, limitations, exclusions, applicable copayments and deductibles, and tax implications before enrolling in any benefit plan.

 Regular full-time and regular part-time employees are eligible for university benefits.
 Regular full-time positions usually last more than six months and are generally

 scheduled an average of 40 hours per workweek (also can be scheduled between 35 and 40 hours per week).

 Regular part-time positions are anticipated to last for a minimum of one fiscal year (July 1 – June 30) and are scheduled to work more than 14 hours and fewer than 35 hours per workweek.
 Regular part-time employees are eligible for benefits, prorated to the number of hours they are scheduled to work per workweek divided by 40.